 What’s the difference?

 Every source of Oregon controlled odds that I am aware of, like the on-line pay to view websites, all use what I call “previous odds”.
-These websites look at the ODFW summary report from the past year and calculate what the odds of draw were.
-Then they post last years actual odds as their prediction for the coming year.
+These websites look at the ODFW summary report from the past year and calculate what the odds of drawing were.
+Then they post last years draw odds as their prediction for the coming year.
 I post last years actual odds on this website.
 However, using last years odds as a prediction for this year can lead to disappointment!